kalviumcommunity/S86_list_of_funny_90s_advertisements/readme.md

 ##  Designing component

-- i created components folder in src and in components added adcard.jsx,adcardpage.jsx,landingpage.jsx and written code and in app.jsx file imported components files.
+- i created components folder in src and in components added adcard.jsx,adcardpage.jsx,landingpage.jsx and written code to give dummy data and in app.jsx file imported components files.